 The Company completed 41 drillholes (20,990 feet) in the Cyclone Rim area with uranium mineralization occurring along an apparent 1⁄2-mile long, east-west trend, which is open in multiple directions.
-Drilling has also commenced ahead of schedule in the Osborne Draw area with five drillholes completed to date, with multiple mineralized zones encountered in three of the five holes.
+Drilling was also undertaken in the Osborne Draw area with five drillholes, totalling 4,200 feet completed, with multiple mineralized zones encountered in three of the five holes.
 Drilling was designed to both offset and infill historic drilling that reportedly encountered uranium mineralization, as well as to test the postulated location of the regional redox boundary.

-The 2024 drilling results (Table 1) confirm the presence of uranium mineralization in the central portion of the claim block, and at grades and thicknesses that are similar to those reportedly intersected in historic drill holes.
+The 2024 drilling results (Table 1) confirm the presence of uranium mineralization in the central portion of the Cyclone Rim claim block, and at grades and thicknesses that are similar to those reportedly intersected in historic drill holes.
 Drilling encountered mineralization ranging up to 0.088% eU3O8 over 10.5 ft for a GT of 0.92.
 Notably, results indicate uranium mineralization occurring along a 1⁄2-mile, east-west trend that remains open in multiple directions (Figure 3).